 Cameron and Jesus also cited their families for driving them to succeed.

-“My mom is a senior financial analyst, and that’s had a big impact on my life,” Cameron, who’s currently planning on pursing a degree in finance, said.
+“My mom is a senior financial analyst, and that’s had a big impact on my life,” Cameron, who’s currently planning on pursuing a degree in finance, said.

 “My family is also a big influence on me.
 They always pushed me toward education,” added Jesus, who’s planning to major in sports management.